Scale-mixture Birnbaum-Saunders quantile regression models applied to personal accident insurance data: Introduction

-The rest of this paper proceeds as follows.
+The rest of this paper is organized as follows.
 In Section \ref{section:02}, we describe the usual SBS distribution and propose a reparameterization of this distribution in terms of a quantile parameter.
+In this section, we also discuss some mathematical properties of the proposed reparameterized model.
 In Section \ref{section:03}, we introduce the SBS quantile regression model.
-In this section, we also describe the EM algorithm \citep{dempster1977} for the maximum likelihood (ML) estimation of the model parameters, standard error estimation, hypothesis tests, model selection criteria and residuals.
+In this section, we also describe the steps o the EM algorithm \citep{dempster1977} for maximum likelihood (ML) estimation of the model parameters, the standard error calculation, hypothesis tests, model selection criteria and residuals.
 In Section~\ref{section:04}, we carry out two Monte Carlo simulation studies.
-The first simulation evaluates the performance of the maximum likelihood estimates, the generalized Cox-Snell --GCS-- \citep{cs:68} and randomized quantile --RQ-- residuals \citep{ds:96}, the Akaike --AIC-- \citep{akaike1974}, Bayesian --BIC-- \citep{schwarz1978} and corrected Akaike --AICc-- \citep{bozdogan1987} information criteria, and the root mean square error (RMSE).
-The GCS and RQ residuals are used for assessing the goodness of fit and departures of the model assumptions, whereas the information criteria and RMSE are used for model selection.
-The second simulation analyzes the performance of the likelihood ratio, score, Wald and gradient tests.
-In Section \ref{section:05}, we apply the SBS quantile regression model to a real insurance data set, and finally in Section \ref{section:06}, we provide some concluding remarks.
+In the first simulation study, we evaluate the performance of the EM algorithm through the calculated biases, mean square errors (MSEs) and coverage probabilities of the asymptotic confidence intervals.
+We also evaluate the performances of residuals, such as the generalized Cox-Snell --GCS-- \citep{cs:68} and randomized quantile --RQ-- residuals \citep{ds:96}, for assessing the goodness-of-fit and identifying any departure from model assumptions.
+In the second simulation study, we assess the performances of formal test procedures such as the likelihood ratio test, score test, Wald test and gradient test.
+In Section \ref{section:05}, we apply the SBS quantile regression model to a real insurance data set.
+Finally, in Section \ref{section:06}, we make some concluding remarks and discuss potential future research problems.